Are all models wrong? Falsifying binary formation models in gravitational-wave astronomy: Method

 In the high SNR limit, $\overline{\mathcal{Z}}$ approaches the ratio of prior probability densities at $\theta_\text{true}$.
 Thus, the denominator of Eq.~\ref{eq:normalised_evidence} ensures $\overline{\mathcal{Z}}$ tracks the parameter of interest.
 By constructing an empirical distribution of $\overline{\mathcal{Z}}$ with simulated data---denoted $\pi(\overline{\mathcal{Z}} | M, \text{det}, N)$---we can again calculate a $p$-value quantifying if the observed value ${\overline{\mathcal{Z}}}$ is unusual compared to the distribution expected from simulation:

 If the observed value of total mass is unusual---after taking into account measurement uncertainty---then ${\overline{\mathcal{Z}}}$ will be small, and so the resulting $p$-value will be accordingly small, whereas if ${\overline{\mathcal{Z}}}$ is large, $p$ is ${\cal O}(1)$.
 Moreover, this procedure reproduces Eq.~\ref{eq:naive-p} in the high signal-to-noise ratio limit.
+For example, take a single observed event, at an SNR of either 10 or 1000.
+These events will have different support for the same model, described by their posterior distributions ``leaking" into the model distribution, and should therefore falsify this model to different degrees.
+It is this support that is captured by Eq. \ref{eq:Z_p_value}, and not by the maximum likelihood estimator in Eq.~\ref{eq:naive-p}.